6/23/2015 Sunrise hike 1

 6/28/2015 Vesper Peak

 Several decades ago I hiked up Vesper peak and I remember white granite ledges and classic Cascades alpine scenery.
 And also White tailed Ptarmigan.
-As I recall a wasn't a particularly difficult hike, and didn't require scrambling, for which my nearly defunct arms are now ill-suited.
+As I recall it wasn't a particularly difficult hike, and didn't require scrambling, for which my nearly defunct arms are now ill-suited.
 The boys and I hiked up as far as the lake last November and though I climbed up to the ridge above the lake I didn't have time to get to the summit.
 Today I did.

 Though the elevation and distance today were not much more than last week, the trail was rocky and the ledges steeper than I remembered.
 Bugs were scarce but the temperature during the first couple miles of the hike was almost stifling, as warm as any hike I can recall in the Cascades.
 The scenery was great and I wished I'd started earlier so as to have more time to explore, but that will have to wait for another trip.